2021S-usfca-biol-422/walshmags-bioinformatics-final-project/README.md

 ## Change Log
 * 2021-05-11: Finalized report, fixed any style errors.
 * 2021-05-05: Started report manuscript, finalized figures and added references.
-* 2021-05-03: Started code to identify samples by clade, started report write up and generated tables to visualise mobility * and variant data.
+* 2021-05-03: Started code to identify samples by clade, started report write up and generated tables to visualize mobility and variant data.
 * 2021-04-30: Created plot of mobility data in New York
 * 2021-04-28: Used `COVID19` package data to create figures showing nationwide Covid-19 case numbers and case numbers in New York City.
 * 2021-04-26: Finished variant calling analysis of New York SARS-CoV-2 sequences.
 Added vcf data to report Rmd and started using NY covid data to create figures.